 Spec Kit produces structured artifacts: specs/feature/spec.md, plan.md, tasks.md, and memory/constitution.md.
 These are well-defined, thorough, and leverage Spec Kit's strength at requirement elicitation.

-Phase 2: Plan Forge Auto-Imports
+Phase 2: The Smelt Station Auto-Imports

 • spec.md → maps to Plan Forge's feature specification section